 Over 70 per cent of the A350-1000 airframe is made from advanced materials combining composites, titanium and advanced aluminium alloys, creating a lighter and more cost-efficient aircraft with materials that are also corrosion and fatigue free.

 “We’re thrilled to welcome the A350 to Virgin Atlantic,” Richard Branson said.
 “It is an outstanding aircraft from both a customer and sustainability point of view.
 Sustainable growth and meeting our carbon targets is incredibly important to us, and the aircraft’s environmental credentials were a genuine factor in our selection.

 “We will be pairing its cutting edge customer proposition with our own Virgin magic to give customers the best possible experience.”

-Fabrice Bregier, Aibus Present and CEO added: “This agreement allows Virign Atlantic to set the standard on its network by being among the first airlines into service with the A350-1000, with an Airspace by Airbus cabin, offering superior comfort including industry leading 18 inch wide seats in economy.”
+Fabrice Bregier, Airbus President and CEO added: “This agreement allows Virgin Atlantic to set the standard on its network by being among the first airlines into service with the A350-1000, with an Airspace by Airbus cabin, offering superior comfort including industry leading 18 inch wide seats in economy.”

 Not excited about the A350 already?
-Here’s three fun facts that might convince you:
+Here are three fun facts that might convince you:

 You can almost fit an Airbus A330 inside an A350-1000 – the interior of the A350 is 221 inches across, while the exterior of an A330 is 222 inches.